-Do a 'risk assessment,' a mental walk through the Weekend to find the problems as soon as the ideas have been formed, and to give yourselves plenty of time to solve them.
+Do a 'risk assessment', a mental walk through the Weekend to find the problems as soon as the ideas have been formed so as to give plenty of time to solve them.

-Costing should be done based on 75 members attending.
-Add together cost of buses, band, disco, reception drink, flowers, stationery, gifts (optional), plus a buffer of £200.00 (optional) divided by 75, giving a total to add to the room rates.
+Costing should be done on the basis of 75 attending.
+Add together cost of buses, band, disco, reception drink, flowers, stationery, gift (optional), plus a buffer of £200.00 (optional) divided by 75, giving a total to add to the room rates.
 This is the charge to the member.

-Using a computer helps drawing up and printing of information and forms, but it is not necessary for accounting purposes; if the 'treasurer' is happy with pen and paper, then go with it - the important thing is to keep track of money coming in and going out.
+Use of a computer helps drawing up and printing of information and forms, but it is not necessary for accounting purposes; if the 'treasurer' is happy with pen and paper, then go with it - the important thing is to keep track of money coming in and going out.